 - Increased intracranial pressure

-- Already on medication, there is a chance of drug-drug interaction if you start giving him ketamine along with previous medication.
+Already on medication, so there is a chance of drug-drug interaction if you start giving him ketamine along with previous medication.

-You must talk to an experienced clinical pharmacist to avoid any emergency conditions during the procedure.
+It would be best to talk to an experienced clinical pharmacist to avoid emergency conditions during the procedure.

 What are the types of ketamine?